Rohan0305/Remixr/README.md

 |REACT_APP_TRACKING_ID|`optional` Google Analytics Tracking Id |
 |CLIENT_URL|Address of the client application|
 |REDIRECT_URI|Callback endpoint for Spotify authentication. `Note` Make sure this matches the Redirect URL in the Spotify API console|

+3. Go to the Node.js website and download the latest LTS version (which is the most stable).
+Node.js is required to run the JavaScript server and manage project dependencies.
+After installing, run the following command to ensure Node.js is installed:

+    node -v

+4. Download/Install Yarn: Yarn is a package manager used to install and manage dependencies.
+Install it globally by running:

+    npm install -g yarn

+Check Installation: After installation, run the following command to verify Yarn is installed:

+    yarn -v

+You should see the Yarn version printed (e.g., 1.x.x or 3.x.x).

 ### Installation